RGBz/cyclet/README.md

 `tell(methodName)`

 Tell is used to create a React mixin that a React component can listen on.
 If the optional `methodName` string is specified, the method on the React component with that matching name will be called.
-This gives to an opportunity to do custom handling of state changes on your React component.
+This gives the component an opportunity to do custom handling of state changes.
 If `methodName` is not specified, all changes will trigger automatic re-renders via React's `forceUpdate()` method on the component.

 `notifyListeners()`